rht-labs/tech-exercise/docs/slides/content/scrum.md

 #### 3 Key Roles in Scrum
-* **Product Owner** - Conveys the message of envisioned product and sets priorities for team
+* **Product Owner** - Conveys the message of the envisioned product and sets priorities for team
-* **Scrum Master** - Coaches team on Scrum process and helps iterate towards a productive environment
+* **Scrum Master** - Coaches the team on Scrum the process and helps iterate towards a productive environment
 * **Development Team Members** - Self-organize to transform backlog items into a potentially releasable product increment